The Legal Procedure

 Upon receipt of a draft contract from the seller's solicitors, the buyer's solicitors will submit enquiries to the seller's solicitors and also send a search requisition to the local authority, which takes an average of 7 - 14 working days to be completed.

 The buyers solicitors will require their copy of the buyers mortgage offer, local searches and replies to enquiries before requesting that the buyer signs the contracts, provides cleared funds for deposit and agrees a completion date.
 At this point and assuming all other parties in the chain are ready to exchange contracts the buyers solicitors will release the contract for a legally binding exchange of contracts with the vendors solicitors and so on throughout the chain.

 On completion, your mortgage lender will then forward the mortgage monies to your solicitor thereby enabling your solicitor to pay your sellers solicitor for your home.
 The completion of the transaction is of course also subject to the receipt of any balance of funds from you.
 If you are selling a property, then your existing mortgage will also be paid off at this stage.

 Your solicitor will also deal with formalities such as payment of stamp duty (if applicable) and registration of the transfer of the property in your name at H.M.
 Land Registry

-Stamp duty is payable to the Inland Revenue on the purchase of any property with a purchase price in excess of £125,000.
-Please see the stamp duty table below and if you are purchasing another property then you will be liable for an increased amount of stamp duty.
+Due to the Stamp Duty holiday announced by the government on the 8th July 2020, stamp duty is now payable to the Inland Revenue on the purchase of any property with a purchase price in excess of £500,000, until March 2021.
+Please see the stamp duty table below and calculate your stamp duty starting from £500,00 to £999,000 at 5%.
+Please note that if you are purchasing an additional property you are still liable for an increased amount of stamp duty on all purchase prices.